frcaru/holbertonschool-low_level_programming/variables_if_else_while/README.md

 5-print_numbers.c displays 0 to 9
 6-print_numberz.c displays 0 to 9 without char
-7-print_tebahpla.c displays the alphabet in reverse 8-print_base16.C displays all the numbers of base 16
+7-print_tebahpla.c displays the alphabet in reverse 8-print_base16.C displays all he numbers of base 16 9-print_comb.c displays 0 to 9 with a ',' and ' '